parisepigenetics/RASflow_EDC/README.md

 You@YourComputer:~/PathTo/RNAseqProject$ ssh -o "ServerAliveInterval 10" -X username@core.cluster.france-bioinformatique.fr
 ```

-You will have to enter your password, and then you'll be connected to your home directory.
+You will have to enter your password, and then you'll be connected to your `home` directory.
 Here you can run small tests, but everything related to a specific project should be done in the corresponding folder.
+Once your project is created you can access it on IFB core cluster at `/shared/projects/YourProjectName`.

 ```
 username@core.cluster.france-bioinformatique.fr's password: